Peripheral Artery Disease (PAD)

 - Doppler ultrasound: Doppler ultrasound is a special ultrasound technique that can help detect areas of restricted blood flow through an artery.

-- Catheter angiography: This imaging exam relies on a contrast agent and x-rays to show blood flow in the arteries in the legs and to pinpoint any blockages that may be present.
+- Catheter angiography: This minimally invasive imaging exam relies on a contrast agent and x-rays to show blood flow in the arteries in the legs and to pinpoint any blockages that may be present.
 The contrast agent is injected through a tube or catheter that is usually placed through a blood vessel in the groin.
 See the Safety section for more information about x-rays.

 - CT angiography (CTA): CT angiography uses a CT scanner to produce detailed views of the arteries in your abdomen, pelvis and legs.
 This test is particularly useful in patients with pacemakers or stents.
 See the Safety section for more information about CT.

 - MR angiography (MRA): MR angiography is a noninvasive test that gives information similar to that of a CT without the ionizing radiation.
 See the Safety section for more information about MRI.

 How is peripheral artery disease treated?